RCC-M S8300 analysis laboratory

 Major elements: C, Mn, Si, Cr, Ni, Mo, etc.

-Critical impurities (S, P, O, N, H as required)
+Critical impurities (S, P, O, N, H depending on requirements)

 ICP-OES / ICP-MS